brayden-marshall/Logo/README.md

 ## Todo before going public

-- investigate issue when parsing parentheses:
-    - `show 100 + ( 200` does not give unbalanced paren error, and shows `300`

 - DOCUMENT ALL OF THE THINGS!!!
 USE THE RUSTDOC THING!!!
     - documentation is the lord and I am it's disciple
     - I bow to the documentation as others have done before me